bevyengine/bevy-website/content/learn/book/getting-started/setup/_index.md

 Bevy can be built just fine using default configuration on stable Rust.
 However for maximally fast iterative compiles, we recommend the following configuration:

 * **Enable Bevy's Dynamic Linking Feature**: This is the most impactful compilation time decrease!
-If `bevy` is a dependency you can compile the binary with the "dynamic" feature flag (enables dynamic linking):
+If `bevy` is a dependency you can compile the binary with the "dynamic" feature flag (enables dynamic linking).
+Note that right now, this doesn't work on Windows.
     ```sh
     cargo run --features bevy/dynamic
     ```